AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ### Minitest

 I love Minitest but I am not aware of a standard method to run expensive tasks before a group of test like RSpec does with `before(:all)`.
 One way would be to use [minitest-hooks gem][minitest-hooks] which helps you wrap expensive task in a similar fashion than RSpec.

-### Raw SQL queries and database syntax

-SQL syntax is shared across the mainstream databases and thanks to Rails the SQL is also abstracted in a DSL.

-This method of testing concerns will work for most of the use cases, however, concerns introducing raw SQL queries will be a problem.
-Raw SQL queries can use different syntax between MySQL, SQLite or PostgreSQL.
-For example, PostgreSQL has a specific syntax for window functions like `OVER (PARTITION BY x)` which I think doesn't exist in SQLite.

-In this case, another testing approach would be required for that specific concern.
-Hopefully, raw SQLs are the exception and not the standard in your Rails codebase.

 [gist]: https://gist.github.com/AlexB52/0e186b6bd5220d42351f5cffe47439e7
 [minitest-hooks]: https://github.com/jeremyevans/minitest-hooks